More than 40 killed in depot blast in Libya, more clashes in east

-TRIPOLI/BENGHAZI, Libya (Reuters) - More than 40 people were killed on Thursday in an explosion at an army depot in southern Libya after locals tried to steal ammunition, officials said, while four soldiers died in clashes in the restive eastern part of the country.
+TRIPOLI/BENGHAZI, Libya (Reuters) - More than 40 people were killed on Thursday in an explosion at an army depot in southern Libya after locals had tried to steal ammunition and four soldiers died in other violence in the restive east, officials said.

-The blast in Brak al-Chati, near the main southern city of Sabha, happened after a group of 43 locals and Africans went to the army depot to steal ammunition, a security official said.
+The blast in Brak al-Chati, near the main southern city of Sabha, happened after a group of 43 locals and Africans were entering the army depot to steal ammunition, a security official said.

-“More than 40 people were killed,” said Khalifa Alsghair, commander of a border security guard brigade in Brak al-Chati.

-A local security official also put the toll at above 40 but medics in a hospital said the figure was probably too high because they had only received so far two dead bodies and four injured.
+The casualties could rise further as the depot was still on fire and people might be trapped inside, the official said.

 Libya’s nascent military is struggling to secure army bases and curb Islamist militants, militias and gangs who fought in the uprising against Gaddafi but refuse to disarm and control parts of the country.